Summer of Hope

 For the children, it's a vacation away from the often grim, institutional setting of the orphanage.
 But it's much more than that.
 It's a chance for these children to be given a future and a hope for a better life.
 Every day thousands of children reach the age when they are no longer adoptable.
 Their greatest fear is being forced to leave an institution with no one to belong to and no place to call home.
 These children have been passed by year after year because people generally want to adopt babies and are often afraid of the unknowns and challenges they will face if they adopt an older child.

 The Summer of Hope program can take some of the fear and risk out of adopting an older child by giving prospective families an opportunity to see and evaluate first-hand what the challenges and rewards would be.
 Through Summer of Hope, many of the children find permanent families as a result of their sojourn to the U.S. In fact, the Summer of Hope program boasts an 75% success rate.
-Over fourteen summers, a total of 203 children from Russia, Kazakhstan, Colombia, Ethiopia, and the Philippines have participated in our programs.
-Of those children,151 have been or are in the process of being adopted.
+Over fifteen summers, a total of 210 children from Russia, Kazakhstan, Colombia, Ethiopia,the Congo and the Philippines have participated in our programs.
+Of those children, 156 have been or are in the process of being adopted.

-This summer is the fifteenth year that school aged orphans will be coming to stay with Host families for four weeks of summer fun, and experience life in a family.
-This year the children are coming from the Philippines and China and will be going to Sheridan, Wyoming.
-Host families and volunteers are being recruited this spring for the Summer of Hope 2018.
+This summer is the sixteenth year that school aged orphans will be coming to stay with Host families for four weeks of summer fun, and experience life in a family.
+This year the children are coming from the Philippines and will be going to Sheridan and Gillette, Wyoming.
+A second group of children are coming in July from Colombia and will be going to Billings and Bozeman, Montana.
+Host families and volunteers are being recruited this spring for the Summer Of Hope 2019.
 Click here for more information about this years Summer Of Hope.

 Read Art King's article about Advocating Adoption for teens for couples in their 50's